mgechev/angularjs-in-patterns/README.md

 }
 ```

 We can think of each service as a singleton, because each service is instantiated no more than a single time.
 We can consider the cache as a singleton manager.
-There is a slight variation from the UML diagram illustrated above because instead of keeping static, private reference to the singleton inside itself, we keep the reference inside the singleton manager (called `cache`).
+There is a slight variation from the UML diagram illustrated above because instead of keeping static, private reference to the singleton inside its constructor function, we keep the reference inside the singleton manager (stated in the snippet above as `cache`).

 ### Factory Method